The Rules of Padel | Simply Explained

 3. The ball is 'in' when it…

-… first bounces within the lines.
-Then he may bounce further via the wall.
-Does he first hit the wall without bouncing?
-Then it's over .
+... first bounces within the lines.
+Then, if necessary, they can bounce off the wall.
+If they hit the wall without bouncing, it's over .

-Note: you can also use the glass back wall of your own side to play a ball.
+Note: You can also use the glass back wall on your own side to play ball.
 Clever, huh?

 You can only hit the ball once per team , just like in tennis.
-And you ca n't let it bounce twice before you return it.
+And you ca n't let it bounce twice before returning it.

 5. Scoring = tennis style